 Do you want to build a snowman?
-Or have an ice cube relay race?
+Perhaps an ice cube relay race?
 How about playing some reindeer games?
-Okay, so maybe Anna only asked the first question, but I’m sure she would have enjoyed doing any of these Frozen-themed activities with her sister, Elsa.
+Okay, so maybe Anna only asked the first question, but we're sure she would have enjoyed doing any of these Frozen-themed activities with her sister, Elsa.

 01 of 14